software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## Database setup

 The [H2 database](https://www.h2database.com/html/main.html) is a good choice for the development environment database.
 Add the [required dependencies](https://www.baeldung.com/spring-boot-h2-database) for the H2 database.
-You can use the following configuration in the `application.properties` file:
+You can use the following database configuration:

 ```
 spring.datasource.url=jdbc:h2:file:~/quizzer;DB_CLOSE_ON_EXIT=FALSE;AUTO_RECONNECT=TRUE